Reading questions for this article:

 1. How does the brain's ability to forget specific details while retaining the bigger picture contribute to adaptability?

-2. In today's information-rich society, what type of information does the article suggest our brains no longer need to store?
+2. In today’s computers-at-our-fingertips society, what type of information does the article suggest our brains no longer need to store?

 The study challenges the notion that a perfect memory is essential for intelligence.
 Forgetting things is not a weakness but rather a sign of intelligence.
 According to the researchers, the main purpose of memory is to enhance intelligent decision-making by retaining important information while letting go of irrelevant details.